Marsden, Tyne and Wear

 The Lot's wife sea-stack, Marsden Bay, in N.E.England.

-Marsden is located on the outskirts of the seaside town South Shields, North East England, located on the North Sea coast.
+Marsden, historically Marsdon, is located on the outskirts of the seaside town South Shields, North East England, located on the North Sea coast.
 It lies within historic County Durham.

 Background

 Marsden was originally a small village, consisting of farms, a few cottages and a lighthouse at Souter Point.
 Local industry consisted of a small limestone quarry.

 The nearby Marsden Bay includes the Marsden Rock sea stack.
 The Leas, located to the north, is an important seabird sanctuary.
 This land, along with Souter Lighthouse (the first lighthouse in the world to be powered by alternating current), is now owned by the National Trust.
 Marsden is best known for its beaches including Marsden Beach, with the famous Marsden Rock and pub, the Marsden Grotto.
 The beaches stretch along to the beach known locally as Boatie's Bay.

 Whitburn Colliery

 In the 1870s, the Whitburn Coal Company bought the five local quarries, two of which were developed as the Lighthouse (Marsden) Quarries.
 An attempt to develop a shaft into the Northumberland Coalfield failed in 1874 because of water ingress, but in 1877 a second development using the Kind-Chaudron process, created access to the Bensham seam through two 13 ft diameter shafts.
 No.1 shaft had a depth of 180 fathom and No.2, a depth of 115 fathom.